 And lastly, Instapage comes with a built-in heatmap tracking tool for all your pages.

-Instapage’s heatmap tool works in both desktop and mobile view and had different analysis modes: Scroll Depth, Clicks, and Mouse Movement (for desktop).
+Instapage’s heatmap tool works in both desktop and mobile view and has different analysis modes: Scroll Depth, Clicks, and Mouse Movement (for desktop).

-With included heatmaps, you get to see exactly what page elements are most popular and what is (and isn’t) working.
+With included heatmaps, you see exactly what page elements are most popular and what is (and isn’t) working.

 There’s not much of a need to pay for a heatmap tool with Instapage.

 Now that you have a better idea of how powerful the Instapage platform is, you’re probably wondering how much does Instapage cost?

 Instapage starts with the Building plan, which costs $199/mo when paid annually and $299/mo when paid monthly.